n3mo/jsan-chicken/README.md

 ## Installation

-[Self-contained binary packages](http://www.nicholasvanhorn.com/software/) have been pre-built for x86_64 Linux systems.
-These binaries were built on Arch Linux and should work on similar systems (it has also been tested to work on Ubuntu 12.04).
+[Self-contained binary packages](http://www.nicholasvanhorn.com/software/) have been pre-built for Mac OS X and x86_64 Linux systems.
+Linux binaries were built on Arch Linux and should work on similar systems (it has also been tested to work on Ubuntu 12.04).
+Mac binaries were built on OS X 10.10.5, but should work for other recent version (your mileage may vary).
 For other systems you will need to build from source (see **Manual Build**).

 - Download the [latest version x.x.x](http://www.nicholasvanhorn.com/software/) in zip or tar.gz format.
 - Unpack it in a destination folder of your choice, replacing x.x.x with an appropriate version number